howardhsu/BERT-for-RRC-ABSA/README.md

 ## News
 A conversational dataset of RRC can be found [here](https://github.com/howardhsu/RCRC).
+If you only care about ASC, a more formal code base can be found in a [similar rep](https://github.com/howardhsu/ASC_failure) focusing on ASC.
 **feedbacks are welcomed for missing instructions **

 ## Problem to Solve